letsencrypt/acme-spec/draft-barnes-acme.md

 * If the JWS is in the JSON Serialization, it MUST NOT include more than one signature in the "signatures" array
 * The JWS Header MUST include "alg" and "jwk" fields

-Additionally, JWS objects used in ACME MUST include the "nonce" header field, defined below.
+Additionally, JWS objects used in ACME MUST include the "nonce" and "acmePath" header field, defined below.

+# Threat Model

+For most communications between the client and the server, we assume the Internet Threat Model {{RFC3552}}, i.e. an attacker that can completely control messages between client and server.
+We additionally assume the attacker can read and modify TLS connections between client and server.
+This allows ACME deployment behind a TLS-terminating CDN, for DDoS prevention and other attack mitigation.

+For domain validation requests initiated by the server, we are vulnerable to a the "off-path" attacker described in RFC3552 {{RFC3552}}.
+This attacker can send arbitrary messages to the ACME server, but cannot receive or respond to arbitrary messages sent by the server.
+This is the common threat model assumed by most domain-validating certificate authorities today.

 # Protocol Overview